-The best exercises you can do for your bones are weight bearing and resistance exercises.
+The best exercises for your bones are weight-bearing and resistance exercises.
 When you do weight-bearing exercise, your body is forced to work against gravity.
-Some of these types of exercises include walking, jogging, hiking, dancing, playing tennis and climbing stairs.
-Resistance exercises include lifting weights and it also can benefit the bones by strengthening them.
-Bicycling and swimming can also be beneficial for strong muscles and cardiovascular health but they don't do as much for your bones.
+Some of these types of exercises include walking, jogging, hiking, dancing, playing tennis, and climbing stairs.
+Resistance exercises, such as lifting weights, can also benefit the bones by strengthening them.

 Tips for Healthy Exercise

 If you are over the age of 40 or are experiencing any health conditions, such as hypertension, heart problems, obesity or diabetes, your doctor should be consulted before you start exercising regularly.

 The Surgeon General recommends at least 30 minutes of physical activity on most days.
 Don't push it when you first start exercising.
 Listen to what your body is telling you.
 You might have some discomfort or muscle soreness when you first start, but it shouldn't last more than 48 hours.
 If the discomfort lingers too long, try reducing your workload.
 If you have any discomfort or pain in your chest, stop exercising and consult your doctor.